KevC13/Vecna-Eve-of-Ruin/CHAPTERS/Chapter 1 - Part 3 - ESCAPE FROM EVERNIGHT.md

 		- [Sangora](<../NPC's/Minor NPC's/Sangora.html>) told him that the information regarding a portal out of the city would cost 500gp or a bottle of [Seraphine's](<../PC's/Seraphine.html>) blood.
 		- Willing to take one for the team, [Seraphine](<../PC's/Seraphine.html>) agreed to offer up her blood.
 		- True to her word, [Sangora](<../NPC's/Minor NPC's/Sangora.html>) let the party know that there was a stable portal in the tomb of the Dolindar family in [Evernight's](<../LOCATIONS/Shadowfell/Evernight.html>) graveyard.
-6. When arriving at the Dolindar tomb the [LightningNuts](<../../PC's/LightningNuts.html>), however, found that [Sangora](<../NPC's/Minor NPC's/Sangora.html>) had set up an ambush, sending a few of her vampire spawn take care of them.
+6. When arriving at the Dolindar tomb the [LightningNuts](<../../PC's/LightningNuts.html>), however, found that [Sangora](<../NPC's/Minor NPC's/Sangora.html>) had set up an ambush, sending a few of her vampire spawn to take care of them.
 	- Not deterred, the [LightningNuts](<../../PC's/LightningNuts.html>) easily dealt with the vampire spawn, and [Hawk](<../../PC's/Hawk.html>) sent her newly acquired zombie servant back to assassinate [Sangora](<../NPC's/Minor NPC's/Sangora.html>).
 (The zombie probably failed).
 	- Entering the Dolindar tomb, the [LightningNuts](<../PC's/LightningNuts.html>) encountered a friendly and enthusiastic ghost [Newmy](<../NPC's/Minor NPC's/Newmy.html>) who was paid to keep the tomb clean for centuries, even after her death.